Gmail to Notion Integration: 4 Ways to Connect Gmail and Notion

 Install Quicktion's Gmail add-on from the Google Workspace Marketplace, connect your Notion workspace, then open any email and click the Quicktion icon in Gmail's sidebar.
 Choose your destination database and click Save.
 The email appears in Notion within seconds, with the full body converted to Notion blocks and all properties mapped.

-The fastest way to set up a Gmail Notion integration is with Quicktion.
-Create a free account, connect your Notion workspace, and start saving emails in under two minutes — either with the Gmail add-on or email forwarding.
+Quicktion is the fastest way I've found to set up a Gmail Notion integration.
+Create a free account, connect your Notion workspace, and start saving emails in under two minutes, either with the Gmail add-on or email forwarding.

-For a complete walkthrough of every feature, read our guide to saving emails to Notion.
+For a complete walkthrough of every feature, read my guide to saving emails to Notion.

 Leandro Zubrezki